Detecting active L\'evy particles using differential dynamic microscopy: Detecting active L evy particles using differential dynamic microscopy

 Then we generate artificial imaging data using the same method as in Ref.~\cite{zhao2024quantitative}. $f(k,\tau)$ is calculated and fitted using the protocol described in Sec.~\ref{sec_ddm}.

-Specifically, we simulate ALPs in 2D periodic systems with kinetic parameters similar to those measured from tracking Euglena cells~\cite{li2025biased}, $\alpha=1.0$, $\bar{v}=60 {\rm\ \upmu m/s}$, $\sigma_v=10 {\rm\ \upmu m/s}$, $\tau_0=0.5 {\rm\ s}$, $D=0 {\rm\ \upmu m^2/s}$.
+Specifically, we simulate ALPs in 2D periodic systems with kinetic parameters similar to those measured from tracking Euglena cells~\cite{li2025biased}, $\alpha=1.0$, $\bar{v}=60 {\rm\ \upmu m/s}$, $\sigma_v=10 {\rm\ \upmu m/s}$, $\tau_0=0.5 {\rm\ s}$, $\tau_T=0.5 {\rm\ s}$, $D=0 {\rm\ \upmu m^2/s}$.
 We vary $\mu$ from $2.05$ to $3.5$ with fixed image size of $L=4096$ pixels and pixel size $\delta x=9.6 \upmu$m.
 The image size and resolution are accessible in experiments.
 Note that the samples have varying $\ell_p$ while $L$ is fixed.
-As $\ell_p$ is unknown \textit{a priori} in real experiments, we do not adjust the image size to test the robustness of our protocol.
-The size of the simulation box $\tilde{L}=5000$ pixel is larger than the image size to avoid possible correlations due to the parodic boundaries.
-The ISFs are then calculated using the protocol detailed in Sec.~\ref{sec_ddm}.
+As $\ell_p$ is unknown \textit{a priori} in real experiments, we do not adjust the image size, in order to test the robustness of our protocol.
+The size of the simulation box $\tilde{L}=5000$ pixel is larger than the image size to avoid possible correlations due to the periodic boundaries.
+The ISFs are then calculated using Eq.~\eqref{eqn_isf_acorr}.